Why Do Squirrels Lie Flat?

 A red squirrel lies partially flat against the ground while carrying food in its mouth.

-When a squirrel senses danger it will flatten all or part of it’s body on the ground.
+When a squirrel senses danger it will flatten all or part of its body on the ground.
 Red squirrel on the alert for danger.
 Photo: NPS/Robbie Hannawacker.
 Denali National Park.

 If you’ve ever seen a squirrel against the bark of a tree, you will see how well the fur blends with tree bark (there are some exceptions where non-native squirrels have been introduced such as the melanistic eastern gray squirrel found in many communities around the United States).